uwla/recoverable_secrets/README.md

 - `version`: the version used in the path standard.
 - `type`: the secret type (i.e, plain text password, ssh key, gpg key).
-- `scope`: the scope to which the secret applies (i.e, company department, internet domain).
+- `scope`: the scope to which the secret applies (i.e, company department).
-- `specifier`: string precisely identifying the secret within the scope (i.e, username, email)
+- `specifier`: precisely specify the secret within the scope (i.e, username)

 The scope MAY  represent  an  internet  domain  (i.e,  github.com)  and  secrets associates with that domain (passwords, ssh  keys),  in  the  case  the  secrets